braheezy/catppuccin-gtk-rpm/README.md

 # Catppuccin GTK RPM
 RPM build of the great theme produced by https://github.com/catppuccin/gtk.

 Installing the RPM puts the theme in `/usr/share/themes/`.
-Available RPMs:
+Available RPMs can be found in in [Releases](https://github.com/braheezy/prettybox-catppuccin/releases):

-- `catppuccin-gtk` (All the colors!)
+- `catppuccin-gtk` (All the flavors and colors!)
-- `catppuccin-gtk-blue`
+- `catppuccin-gtk-Frappe`
-- `catppuccin-gtk-green`
+- `catppuccin-gtk-Frappe-<specific color>`
-- `catppuccin-gtk-orange`
+- `catppuccin-gtk-Mocha`
-- `catppuccin-gtk-pink`
+- `catppuccin-gtk-Mocha-<specific color>`
-- `catppuccin-gtk-purple`
+- `catppuccin-gtk-Macchiato`
-- `catppuccin-gtk-red`
+- `catppuccin-gtk-Macchiato-<specific color>`
-- `catppuccin-gtk-teal`
+- `catppuccin-gtk-Latte`
-- `catppuccin-gtk-yellow`
+- `catppuccin-gtk-Latte-<specific color>`

 # Build
-Install the RPM build tools for your distro:
-- `rpm-build`
-- `rpmdevtools`

-The themes have dependencies themselves.
-Install it for your distro:
-- `sassc`
+To build the RPMs yourself, you need a Linux distro that uses RPMs.

+Run `configure.sh` to install prerequisite build tools.

-Now issue the build command:
+Then issue the build command:

     make rpm